 It was just a few weeks ago that I shared our unschooled version of a seventh-grade-ish curriculum plan for 2012-13, and in it, I happened to mention we’d probably read some biographies this year.

 Some biographies??
 We’re on number four and not showing any signs of slowing down.

 We started with a biography of Sitting Bull, part of the Sterling Biographies series I keep saying I love.

-Then we read the Jim Thorpe biography in the same series, and that night, when I asked Sarah what she wanted to read, she wanted to start with the Neil Armstrong biography (another Sterling gem!) that she just checked out from the library.
+Then we read the Jim Thorpe biography in the same series, and that night, when I asked Ashar what she wanted to read, she wanted to start with the Neil Armstrong biography (another Sterling gem!) that she just checked out from the library.

 FUN FACT: Neil Armstrong got his pilot’s license before he got his driver’s license!